-In the exceptional circumstances that a foreign researcher is not liable for social security contributions in Germany but is in his or her own country, consideration should be given to filing an accident report in that country.
-It should be noted that, both in this case or if the fellowship holder is not registered at a university, it is advisable to obtain private insurance cover that expressly includes laboratory accidents.
-The individual researcher is generally responsible for obtaining personal liability insurance cover.
+In the exceptional circumstance that a foreign researcher is not liable for social security contributions in Germany, but is in his or her own country, consideration should be given to filing an accident report in that country.
+It should be noted that, both in this case or in cases where the fellowship holder is not registered at a university, it is advisable to obtain private insurance cover that expressly includes laboratory accidents.
+The individual researcher is generally responsible for obtaining personal accident insurance cover.
 However, the research institution or fellowship donor may voluntarily decide to provide insurance cover for the researcher.

 Employees and students at the university are automatically covered by statutory accident insurance in the course of teaching, research and study-related events.
 However, some of the participants, for example employees and students at other universities who are categorised as "guests" and family members, do not belong to this group.
 Furthermore, excursions, family afternoons, regular get-togethers and guided tours are not usually classified as teaching, research and study-related events.
 Therefore, there is no accident insurance cover.

-If considered desirable, additional private accident and third-party insurance cover should be obtained for these events.
-The costs could be divided up amongst the participants.
+If wished, additional private accident and third-party liability insurance cover could be obtained for these events.
+The costs could then be divided up amongst the participants.